Skip to content

 Quality zinc actives used at fabric-care concentrations are colourless and dry clear, so they don't stain whites or light colours.
 As with any spray, mist lightly rather than soaking, and on delicate or embroidered fabric test a hidden area first.

-Why ODORSTRIKE uses a zinc-based formula
+Why does ODORSTRIKE use a zinc-based formula?

 We built ODORSTRIKE on a zinc-based approach because fabric odor is a two-part problem — the bacteria and the compounds they leave behind — and a zinc active lets you address both rather than chasing the smell with fragrance.
 It deposits onto the fibre, helps limit the bacteria producing odor, and works alongside molecular capture to take down the smell that's already there.